-In 2015, SUNY Geneseo UPD became the 8th SUNY Police Department to achieve accreditation from the New York State Department of Criminal Justice Services.
+In 2015, SUNY Geneseo UPD became the 8th SUNY Police Department to achieve accreditation from the New York State Department of Criminal Justice Services; and in January 2020 earned re-accreditation.

-Law enforcement accreditation is a method and ongoing process that recognizes police departments in compliance with national "best practices" in policing, covering all aspects of law enforcement policies, procedures, and operations.
+Law enforcement accreditation is a method and ongoing process that recognizes police departments in compliance with national best practices in policing, covering all aspects of law enforcement policies, procedures, and operations.